maxcanic/mci-drupal/README.md

 git clone git@gitlab.com:MacMladen/mci-boilerplate-d8.git
 ```

-Rename to the project name that will be used in domain and all other further operations (only latin letters, numbers and dashes, like *my-project*)
+Rename to the project name that will be used in domain and all other further operations (only latin letters, numbers and dashes, like *my-project*).

+> We will use **my-project** here as a placeholder, please, replace this in every command with your own project name.

 ```
 mv mci-boilerplate-d8 my-project